How to protect your dog from the harmful effect of steroids

 One condition where steroids may be indicated

-Perhaps you now may be asking?
-What is the solution when a dog has sore ears and itchy skin and needs help?
-Wouldn't it be ok to just a short course of medication and then work on the other parts?
+Perhaps you now may be asking, what is the solution when a dog has sore ears and itchy skin and needs help?
+Wouldn't it be okay to give just a short course of medication and then work on the other parts?

 The answer is NO. This is the most common case scenario I see.
 It would be very rare for a dog to die of a skin or ear condition, but there are, in my opinion, many dogs that lose years of life unnecessarily because they were suppressed with drugs.